How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 When related to bouncers, no balls can be called in two different sets of circumstances.
 Under law 21.10, a no ball shall be called if a bouncer passes over the head height of a batter.
 The measurement is an assumed one, based on that batter standing up in the popping crease.

-That’s a law for one-off bouncers but no balls can also be called when the laws on restriction of bouncers are broken.
+That’s a law for one-off bouncers but no balls can also be called when the laws on the restriction of bouncers are broken.

 Rules When the Maximum Number of Bouncers is Exceeded